dexedge/schatz/README.md

 Because R is an interactive language, you will need to download R and run the `schatz.R` script from the R console.
 However, this is not difficult to do, and the steps are straightforward.

 To download R, go to [this page](https://cran.r-project.org/mirrors.html) and select a download mirror, typically a site near you.
 For example, if you live in the United Kingdom, you might choose the site at [Imperial College London](https://cran.ma.imperial.ac.uk).
 Click the link for your operating system (Linux, MacOS, or Windows) and follow the instructions there, which vary by platform.
-If your operating system is reasonably up-to-date, you can probably download the most recent version of R (3.6.1 as of this writing).
+If your operating system is reasonably up-to-date, you can probably use the most recent version of R (3.6.1 as of this writing).
 On the Mac, you can download `R-3.6.1.pkg` (or an older version if necessary).
 When the file is downloaded, simply double-click on it and you'll be taken taken through the installation process.

 ## Download the `schatz` script